vitroid/vitroid.github.io/CubeFlickr.md

 ---
 title: CubeFlickr
 ---

+This is a very old content.
+The service is not continued.

 [web](/web) service

 [CubeFlickr](/CubeFlickr) is a repository of CubeWorld 3D panorama photos for iphone/ipod touch.
 Newest 100 panoramas in equirectangular pool of Flickr are availabile at the following URL.
 CubeWorld is now available in App Store for free, without jailbreaking.